vritravaibhav/MultiuserWebRTCvideocallFlutter/README.md

 # webrtcvideocall

 A new Flutter project.
-This is Multiuser video call project using WEBRTC and firebase.
+# This is Multiuser video call project using WEBRTC, firebase and flutter.

 Steps to run this project: